Michel Aoun: Third Hariri cabinet

-October 17 revolution and Lemon doubly
+2019 protests

-Large-scale antigovernmental demonstrations ignited in the country from 17 October.
+Large-scale anti-government demonstrations ignited in the country from 17 October.
 Initially triggered in response to a rise in gas and tobacco prices as well as a new tax on messaging applications, the demonstrations quickly turned into a revolution against the stagnation of the economy, cabinet failure, unemployment, Lebanon's sectarian and hereditary political system, corruption and the government's inability to provide essential services such as water, electricity and sanitation, involving hundreds of thousands of people from every region and sect of the country.
 President Michel Aoun addressed the population on 24 October, stating his willingness to hold a dialogue with the protesters and find the best solution forward.
 He supported Hariri's reforms but did confirm a need to "review the current government" within the "state institutions", and not through protesting.
 Hariri supported this review through Lebanon's "constitutional mechanisms", but the protesters rejected any calls for dialogue until the government has resigned.

 Aoun gave a live interview at 8:30PM on 12 November, during which he rejected calls for a fully technocratic government, warned against a run on the bank further damaging the economic sector, and called for an immediate end to the protests to prevent a "catastrophe".
 Aoun accused protesters of "stabbing the nation with a dagger" and accused protesters that blocked roads of "violating international law".
 Aoun also stated that "anyone who cannot find faith in the current Lebanese government can leave Lebanon and live somewhere else".
 Aoun's interview proved exceedingly unpopular with the protest movement, which began blocking dozens of arterial roads in Beirut and across Lebanon.
 Alaa Abou Fakhr, a Lebanese national, was shot and killed in Khalde at the ensuing protests.

 Protesters began appearing in the early morning of 13 November near the heavily fortified Baabda Presidential Palace to express dissatisfaction with President Aoun's speech a few hours earlier and picked up in pace as the day progressed.